springboardmentor3/OnlineRecruitment-Group3/README.md

 ## For backend Part

-Run 'backend folder' separate on Eclipse or VS code IDE and also connect Mysql database
+Run `backend folder` separate on Eclipse or VS code IDE and also connect Mysql database

 ## Further help